 How to Store Prepared Tea

 Tea should be covered and refrigerated for long-term storage.
 Most teas will stay fresh if refrigerated for up to 5 days.
-If your tea should start to develop an off color or smell, discard immediately.
+If your tea should start to develop an off color or smell, discard it immediately.

 MORE TEAS YOU MIGHT LOVE